Background pattern

 • if you have kidney disease.

-• if you have had a photoallergic reaction (an allergic reaction caused by sunlight or ultraviolet radiation) or phototoxic reactions (skin damage caused by sunlight or ultraviolet radiation) during treatment with fibrates (lipid-modifying drugs) or ketoprofen (an anti-inflammatory that can be taken orally or applied topically for musculoskeletal disorders, and orally for gout or menstrual pain).
+• if you have had a photoallergic reaction (an allergic reaction caused by sunlight or exposure to ultraviolet radiation) or phototoxic reactions (skin damage caused by exposure to sunlight or ultraviolet radiation) during treatment with fibrates (lipid-modifying medicines) or ketoprofen (an anti-inflammatory that can be taken orally or applied to the skin for the treatment of musculoskeletal disorders, and orally for pain caused by gout or menstruation).

 • if you have gallbladder disease.